Biobased epoxy casting system for decorative, professional and industrial applications.

 In the presence of humidity, a chemical reaction occurs on the surface of the epoxy resin: amine blueing.

 This phenomenon manifests itself as white spots or a thin, whitish layer, compromising the aesthetics and quality of the resin.
-To avoid this problem, it’s crucial to keep the epoxy away from moisture during curing, especially during the first 14 days.
+To avoid this problem, it’s vital to keep the epoxy AWAY FROM MOISTURE during curing, especially during the first 14 days.

 Beware of undesirable reactions if casting volume is too high.